isomerpages/govtech-gobusiness/_FAQ/1i-safeentry.md

 The individual’s name, NRIC/FIN number and mobile number are collected, and will only be used for the purpose of contact tracing.

 #### **7. How can a business owner sign up for this service?**
-Businesses can visit safeentry.gov.sg to sign up for this service.
+Businesses can visit <a href="https://www.go.gov.sg/safeentry" target="_blank">www.go.gov.sg/safeentry</a> to sign up for this service.

 #### **8. How can entities that do not have a CorpPass account (e.g. VWOs) sign up for SafeEntry?**
 Businesses can visit <a href="https://www.go.gov.sg/safeentry" target="_blank">www.go.gov.sg/safeentry</a> to sign up for SafeEntry.